Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

-The average treatment effect can be estimated efficiently under weaker overlap conditions if one is willing to make structural assumptions about the data generating process.
-For example, if one assumes that the conditional expectation of outcomes $\E[(Y(0), Y(1)) \mid X_{1:p}]$ belongs to a restricted class, \citet{Hansen2008} established that $\ATE$ can be estimated under Assumption \ref{assn:unconfounded} and the following assumption.
+The average treatment effect can be identified and estimated under weaker overlap conditions if one is willing to make structural assumptions about the data generating process.
+For example, if one assumes that the conditional expectations of outcomes $\E[Y(0) \mid X_{1:p}]$ and $\E[ Y(1) \mid X_{1:p}]$ belong to a restricted class, \citet{Hansen2008} established that $\ATE$ can be estimated under Assumption \ref{assn:unconfounded} and the following assumption.

 \begin{assumption}[Prognostic Identification] There exists some function $r(X_{1:p})$ satisfying the following two conditions